orbuluh/fundamental/README.md

 # [Sorting](problem_sets/sorting/README.md)

-- :wink: 1710.
-Maximum Units on a Truck

 - :bulb: 1996.
 The Number of Weak Characters in the Game

+## Bucket sort

+- :bulb: 1710.
+Maximum Units on a Truck